zhangzh-pku/OM1/README.md

 # OpenMind OS (omOS)

-OpenMind OS is an agent runtime system that enables the creation and execution of embodied AI agents with modular capabilities like movement, speech, and perception.
+OpenMind OS is an agent runtime system that enables the creation and execution of digital and physical embodied AI agents with modular capabilities like movement, speech, and perception.
+A key benefit of using omOS is the ease of deploying consistent digital personas across virtual and physical environments.

 ## Quick Start

-0. Install the Rust python package manager ``uv`:
+0. Install the Rust python package manager `uv`:

 ```bash
 # for linux